Qikfix/rpmdb_check/README.md

 el8 packages ..: 1211
 el9 packages ..: 0

-Packages with no version ..: 2
+Packages with no release ..: 2
 ---

 # RPMdb Duplicate entries (this can take some time ...)